JNicolin/MS3-ReedmakerStudio/README.md

 ---

-🔗 Du hittar alla öppna och stängda issues här: [Issue Tracker](https://github.com/JNicolin/MS3-ReedmakerStudio/issues)
+🔗 All opened and closed issues for this project can be found here: [Issue Tracker](https://github.com/JNicolin/MS3-ReedmakerStudio/issues)

 ## Kanban to visualize and follow progress
 ### Project Board

-You can follow the development progress in the [GitHub Project Board](https://github.com/users/JNicolin/projects/8)
+This board allows to the development progress in the [GitHub Project Board](https://github.com/users/JNicolin/projects/8)

 [![Project Board Screenshot](static/images/project/Kanban.png)](https://github.com/users/JNicolin/projects/8)